Skip to content

-If you have a crash at Kdenlive startup or when trying to play a video file, please follow this steps (and read the rest of the page too)
+If you have a crash at Kdenlive startup or when trying to play a video file, please follow this steps:

-1. If you compiled Kdenlive / MLT yourself, make sure you followed all steps described in our instructions
+1. If you compiled Kdenlive and/or MLT yourself, make sure you followed all steps described in our instructions.

 2. Check that you don’t have several versions of MLT installed